htxsg/citizendeveloper/README.md

 In this repo, we will also share projects that enable people to create apps to solve their day-to-day problem.

 ## Happenings
 We will be running monthly meetups (2nd Fri of every month) to share and demonstrate practical examples to help you develop basic coding skills that can be applied to your daily tasks - be it for work or for personal use.
 The sharing will be done by eXponents, friends of eXponents and friends from the industry.
-Importantly, you can to hang out with fellow citizen developers, share ideas and chill over drinks and snacks (when the situation allows).
+Importantly, you can also hang out with fellow citizen developers, share ideas and chill over drinks and snacks (when the situation allows).

 Check out the latest/upcomign events and writeups at our [Wiki Page](https://github.com/htxsg/citizendeveloper/wiki).